kvatigabi/projectTechnology19/README.md

 # projectTechnology19
-2019 Arduino based project for my school but upgraded Further documentation to be included...
+2019 Arduino based project for my school but upgraded.
+Further documentation to be included...

 # Parts list